ryeguard/ryeguard.github.io/docs/blog/231009_website/231009_website.md

 Create a new, public repository named `<username>.github.io` where `<username>` is your Github username.
 This is a special repository name that Github Pages will automatically use to host a website.
 Detailed instructions can be found [here](https://docs.github.com/en/pages/getting-started-with-github-pages/creating-a-github-pages-site).
 A simple `README.md` file in the repository root is enough for the website to be hosted.
 Allow a few minutes for the website to be built and deployed.

-> [!WARNING]
->
-> Since this repository is public, anyone can see the source code of your website.
+> ⚠️ Since this repository is public, anyone can see the source code of your website.
 Do not push any sensitive information to this repository.

 ### Configuring a custom domain